RenatoCS25/Covid-19-Analisis/README.md

 - ¿Cuál es el total de casos frente al total de muertes en Nigeria?

 Descripción del conjunto de datos: La tabla de muertes por COVID-19 "CovidDeaths" tiene 26 columnas y 81 060 filas.

+Covid-19 Vaccinations table 'CovidVaccinations' has 37 columns and 85,171 rows
+## Analisis
+Let's select the data that we are going to be using:

+SELECT location, date, total_cases, new_cases, total_deaths, population
+FROM CovidDeaths
+WHERE continent is not null and  total_deaths is not null ORDER BY 1,2